Recent 52-Week Low Surpassed in Shares of Assured Guaranty (AGO) | Comtex SmarTrend

 Assured Guaranty Ltd. provides financial guaranty insurance and reinsurance coverage.
 The Company's products include guaranties for municipal finance, structured finance, and infrastructure finance.

-There is potential upside of 34.5% for shares of Assured Guaranty based on a current price of $37.91 and an average consensus analyst price target of $51.00.
-Assured Guaranty shares should first meet resistance at the 200-day moving average (MA) of $45.44 and find additional resistance at the 50-day MA of $46.47.
+Assured Guaranty has overhead space with shares priced $32.99, or 35.3% below the average consensus analyst price target of $51.00.
+Assured Guaranty shares should first meet resistance at the 200-day moving average (MA) of $45.39 and find additional resistance at the 50-day MA of $45.96.

-SmarTrend recommended that its subscribers protect gains by selling shares of Assured Guaranty on January 23rd, 2020 by issuing a Downtrend alert when the shares were trading at $47.82.
-Since that call, shares of Assured Guaranty have fallen 22.5%.
-We are now looking for when a new Uptrend will commence and will alert SmarTrend subscribers in real time.

 Keywords: 52 week high/lows assured guaranty